awsdocs/aws-lambda-developer-guide/doc_source/configuration-vpc.md

 ## Internet and Service Access for VPC\-Connected Functions<a name="vpc-internet"></a>

 By default, Lambda runs your functions in a secure VPC with access to AWS services and the internet\.
+This VPC is owned by AWS and is different from the default VPC in your AWS account\.
 When you connect a function to a VPC in your account, it does not have access to the internet unless your VPC provides access\.

 **Note**
 Several services offer [VPC endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html)\.
 You can use VPC endpoints to connect to AWS services from within a VPC without internet access\.